rax-maas/blueflood/README.md

 any errors (such as timeouts).
 The pusher/puller can also be turned off through this interface.

-## CqlExecute
+## io.Instrumentation

-This interface gives visibilty into cassandra performance from Bluefoods perspective.
+This interface gives visibilty into Cassandra performance from Blueflood's perspective.

 Most exposed meters monitor how long it takes to perform some cassandra operation.
-Keep in mind that the histogram values are biased towards the most recent 5 minutes of input.
+Keep in mind that the histogram values are biased towards the most recent 5 minutes of data.

-### Cassandra Read Errors/Cassandra Write Errors
+### InstrumentatedConnectionPoolMonitor

-Monitors the overall rate of cassandra read and write errors.
-Spikes here usually indicate systemic problems.
+Monitors the rates of cassandra read and write errors.
+Spikes here may indicate systemic problems.
+Note that a high rate of 'Pool Exhausted' exceptions with a multi-node Cassandra cluster is to be expected and not problematic (except when seen alongside operation timeouts).